WHY MY FINAL DOCTORAL THESIS TITLE WONT INCLUDE “BEST PRACTICE”.

 Patton, M. Q. (2015).
 Qualitative Research and Evaluation Methods: integrating theory

-.
+and practice.
 SAGE Publications, Inc., Thousand Oaks, California, fourth edition.